aaronpowell/aaronpowell.github.io/src/content/posts/2019-12-17-implementing-github-actions-for-my-blog.md

 While I was doing the work to [host my Blazor search app]({{<ref "/posts/2019-12-10-can-you-use-blazor-for-only-part-of-an-app.md">}}) within my website I realised I'd need to update the deployment pipeline I use for my blog.
 The process being used was very similar to the one [used for the DDD Sydney website]({{<ref "/posts/2018-07-05-automating-deployments-for-dddsydney.md">}}), but tweaked for use with Hugo.
 As it was setup a while ago I used the UI designer in [Azure Pipelines](https://azure.microsoft.com/en-us/services/devops/pipelines/?{{<cda>}}), not the [YAML approach](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema&{{<cda>}}) so this seemed like the perfect opportunity for an overhaul.

-But if I'm going to go in for an overhaul and port to YAML I decided it was time to learn something that'd been on my backlog, [GitHub Actions](https://help.github.com/en/actions?{{<cda>}})  After all, I've used Azure Pipelines extensively, so why not learn something new and compare/contrast the two products?
+But if I'm going to go in for an overhaul and port to YAML I decided it was time to learn something that'd been on my backlog, [GitHub Actions](https://help.github.com/en/actions?{{<cda>}}), after all, I've used Azure Pipelines extensively, so why not learn something new and compare/contrast the two products?

 ## The Moving Parts